raycast/extensions/extensions/capture/README.md

 # capture

-Quickly capture to your Capture Inbox with Raycast.
+Quickly create records in Capture with Raycast.